I offer an integrated, tailored approach to achieving vibrant health that combines health science and ancient global healing traditions.

 - Levels 1-4 training in the Healing Touch Program.
 I am currently pursuing my certification in Healing Touch.

-- A year-long intensive meditation program with Nancy Rebecca and Yvonne Kilcup at Intuitive Mind, including 700+ hours in meditation.
+- A year-long intensive meditation program including 700+ hours in meditation.

-- B.A. in Psychology from Pacific Lutheran University and a Master’s degree in public policy from Duke University.
+- Bachelor’s degree in Psychology from Pacific Lutheran University and a Master’s degree in public policy from Duke University.

 I am a member in good standing of the American Herbalists Guild, Healing Touch Professional Association, and the Energy Medicine Professional Association and adhere to their Code of Ethics and Standards of Care.
 I am also a member of United Plant Savers.